 B

 Fig. 3.
 Distribution of values of the key events taking place in the environment (A) and in the life cycles of the studied species (B).
 ICD – Ice clear date; SpSD – Spring start date (the day when the water temperature overcomes 3°C); SuSD – Summer start date (the day when the water temperature overcomes 5 Celsium degrees); TPD – The date when the highest water temperature was observed; SuFD – The date of summer end.
 Horizontal line refers to median.
 The box margin refers to the first quartile (lower) and third quartile (upper), i.e. the 25th and 75th percentiles.
-Vertical lines refer to 1.5 IQR (IQR is the inter-quartile range, or distance between the first and third quartiles).
+Vertical lines refer to 1.5 IQR (inter-quartile range, or distance between the first and third quartiles).

 Species were ranged according to the timing of developmental season beginning.
 The season of Pseudocalanus spp. development started the earliest (middle of May, day 140).
 Then followed Calanus that had the narrowest developmental season (period between appearance of CI and disappearance of CIII from upper 25-meter layer).
 The latest season beginning was demonstrated by Temora (beginning of August, day 217).
 Narrow developmental seasons were characteristic for boreal species Temora and Centropages (39 and 36 days, respectively).
 The longest season was observed for ubiquitous (eurybiont) Oithona (133 days).